History of the Jews in San Francisco: Julius Kahn

 Julius Kahn was a United States Congressman in California's 4th district and served 12 terms, after his death his wife Florence served in his former office.
 He has been described by the American Jerusalem as "among the most influential Jews in San Francisco—as well as national–civic life, from the middle of the 19th century into the 1930s".
-Representative Kahn authored the Kahn Exclusion Act, ultimately enacted as the Chinese Exclusion Act, a United States federal law that that prohibited all immigration of Chinese laborers.
+Representative Kahn authored the Kahn Exclusion Act, ultimately enacted as the Chinese Exclusion Act, a United States federal law that prohibited all immigration of Chinese laborers.

 Levi Strauss

-Levi Strauss left New York for San Francisco in order to supplied gold miners with sturdy denim pants.
+Levi Strauss left New York for San Francisco in order to supply gold miners with sturdy denim pants.
 In 1853, Levi Strauss & Co. was founded as "David Stern & Levi Strauss" and was located at 90 Sacramento Street near to the docks of San Francisco.
 The world-renowned blue jeans were invented by Latvian Jew Jacob W. Davis and Levi Strauss, who patented their design in 1873.